Dmitri Tarasov (footballer): Controversy

 Tarasov caused controversy when he removed his shirt to reveal a vest displaying a picture of Vladimir Putin with the words "the most polite president", during an already politically charged match between Turkish opponents Fenerbahce in their 2-0 Europa League defeat on Tuesday 16 February 2016.
 It was anticipated that an official judging on the stunt would turn up in one month time.
 UEFA chose to fine him €5000.

 Personal life

 Tarasov has a daughter from his first wife, Russian gymnast Oksana Ponomarenko.
 Tarasov was then married to Russian TV personality Olga Buzova from June 2012 til December 2016.
-In January 2018, Tarasov married Russian model Anastasia Tarasova (née Kostenko) and they have 2 daughters together.
+In January 2018, Tarasov married Russian model Anastasia Tarasova (née Kostenko) and they have 2 daughters and 2 sons together.